RDBALL/reading-notes2/README.md

 # What exactly is “growth  mindset”?

-One defintion of growth mindset reads
+One definition of growth mindset reads

 >A belief that human capacities are not fixed but can be developed over time